christiangubana/online-membership/README.md

 ## How to test the project

-Clone this repository into you local machine ```https://github.com/christiangubana/online-membership.git```
+Clone this repository into you local machine ```git clone https://github.com/christiangubana/online-membership.git```

 After cloning do